NicHub/mpu9250-esp32/README.md

 ## Library used

 I used the following library <https://github.com/sparkfun/SparkFun_MPU-9250-DMP_Arduino_Library>.
-Unfortunately, it cannot be used directly because the definition of `min()` and `max()` functions are missing so I put a copy in the `lib` directory and I added the missing definition at line 97 in `inv_mpu.c`:
+Unfortunately, it cannot be used directly because the definition of `min()` and `max()` functions are missing so I put a copy of this library in the `lib` directory and I added the missing definition at line 97 in `inv_mpu.c`:

     #ifndef min
     #define min(X,Y) (((X) < (Y)) ?
 (X) : (Y))